-Occasionally, a nurse at the weekly hospice team meeting will give an incomplete report about a patient.
-The team leader may prompt the nurse to make sure all the basics are covered.
-Though my medical knowledge is limited (and that’s a generous assessment), I’ve gone to enough meetings to anticipate a few of the predictable questions . . .
+Occasionally, a nurse at the hospice team meeting will give an incomplete report about a patient.
+The team leader will prompt the nurse to make sure all the basics are covered.
+Though my medical knowledge is limited (and that’s a generous assessment), I’ve gone to the meetings long enough to ask a few of the predictable questions . . .

-- Does the patient need oxygen?
+- Does the patient require oxygen?
 Is it continuous or as needed?